harkaitz/sh-getsrc/README.md

     -v : Show configuration.
     -s : Fall back to [SDIR] [$GETSRC_DIR]

+getsrc-vault

+    Usage: getsrc-vault [-n NAME] COMMAND...

+    Download source code and safe to GETSRC_VAULT if defined and if it exists.

 ## Collaborating

 For making bug reports, feature requests and donations visit